 The RoboCup Rescue competition aims at boosting research in robots and infrastructure able to help in real rescue missions.
-The task is to find and report victims in areas of different grades of roughness, which are for the competition purposes currently indoors [1,2].
+The task is to find and report victims in areas with different grades of roughness, which for the competition purposes are currently indoors [1, 2].
 It challenges the mobility of the mechanical platforms as well as the autonomy of their control and sensor interpretation [3-5].
+All of this in conjunction with the operator's dexterity and abilities.